Environment

 Measures to Cut CO2 Emissions

 All German companies in the Group also offer their employees the opportunity to use a portion of their gross pay to lease a bicycle, which they can then use outside of their commute as well.
 The bike scheme is a benefit requested by many staff and, at the same time, is an opportunity for STILL to promote sustainable transport more widely.
+To encourage employees at the Hamburg site to get cycling and help cut carbon emissions, 198 STILL employees took part in the Stadtradeln 2024 cycling campaign.
+Participants covered a total of 52,326 kilometers in 21 days, which equates to a saving of over 8.5 metric tons of CO2.

 Additional Emissions Monitoring